aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

     4. On the next state machine execution, resources blocked by limits should be deployed (i.e. additional VPC's and Endpoints)
     5. If more than 2 days elapses without the limits being increased, on the next state machine execution, they will be re-requested

-### 1.3.1.
+### 2.3.1.
 Known Installation Issues

+- Accelerator v1.2.1b may experience a state machine failure when running `Create Config Recorders` due to an `Insufficient Delivery Policy Exception`.
+Simply rerun the State Machine.
+We are working on a fix (appears to be an eventual consistency issue).
 - Standalone Accelerator v1.1.6 and v1.1.7 may experience a state machine failure when attempting to deploy GuardDuty in at least one random region.
 Simply rerun the State Machine.
 This is resolved in v1.1.8.
 - Standalone Accelerator versions prior to v1.1.8 required manual creation of the core ou and moving the Organization Management AWS account into it before running the State Machine.
 If this step is missed, once the SM fails, simply move the Organization Management account into the auto-created core ou and rerun the state machine.
 This is resolved in v1.1.8.

-# 2. Accelerator Basic Operation
+# 3. Accelerator Basic Operation

-### 2.0.1.
+### 3.0.1.
 How do I add new AWS accounts to my AWS Organization?

 - We offer two options and both can be used in the same deployment: